Pierre-Gilles/lagom/_posts/2017-04-22-a-brand-new-blog.md

 - How I work, How I organize myself
 - Hardware reviews
-- Marketing tools I use on Gladys Project
+- Marketing tools I use on Gladys Assistant
 - Trip :)

 I won't be only blogging about technical stuff as you can see, it's really a personal and opinionated blog about things I do in my life.